 In the U.S., approximately 2% of all cancers arise from the kidney.
-Each year, kidney cancer centers and doctors diagnose approximately 52,000 Americans.
-A staggering number.
+Each year, kidney cancer is diagnosed in approximately 52,000 Americans.
 Kidney cancer is about twice as common in males than females and is usually diagnosed between the ages of 50 and 70 years.
-With early diagnosis, kidney cancer treatment can be highly effective – survival rates for patients with kidney cancer range from 79-100%.
-So if you’re getting around that age, make sure you find a kidney cancer doctor to schedule a consultation immediately!
+With early diagnosis and treatment kidney cancer can be cured, and survival rates for patients with kidney cancer range from 79-100%.

 Most people have two functional kidneys.
-They produce urine that drains through narrow tubes (ureters) into the bladder.
-The kidneys are located in each flank protected by muscles of the back and ribcage.
+The kidneys produce urine that drains through narrow tubes (ureters) into the bladder.
+The kidneys are located in each flank and protected by the back muscles and ribcage.
 The kidney is the main filter of the body and performs many bodily functions, such as controlling fluid balance, regulating electrolytes, preventing acid buildup, eliminating waste products, producing urine, and regulating blood pressure.
-The kidney also manufactures hormones which aids in the production of red blood cells.
+The kidney also manufactures hormones, which aids in the production of red blood cells.

-When the kidneys are damaged or a significant portion of kidney tissue is removed due to kidney cancer surgery, the normal functions of the kidneys may be impaired.
+When the kidneys are damaged, or a significant portion of kidney tissue is removed due to cancer, the normal functions of the kidneys may be impaired.
 In most cases, mild to moderate impairment causes very minor problems.
-In cases when kidney function is severely impaired, dialysis may be required.
+In cases where kidney function is severely impaired, dialysis may be required.

-– Workplace Exposure: Many studies have suggested that workplace exposure to certain substances like cadmium, herbicides, organic solvents and trichloroethylene increases the risk for RCC.
+-Workplace exposure to substances like cadmium, herbicides, organic solvents and trichloroethylene

-– Race: African Americans, American Indians, Alaska Natives have slightly higher rates of RCC.
+-Race: African Americans, American Indians, Alaska Natives are at higher risk

 When a kidney tumor is suspected, an imaging study is obtained.
 The initial imaging study is usually a renal ultrasound or CT scan of the abdomen and pelvis.
 In some cases, a combination of imaging studies may be required to completely evaluate the tumor.
 If cancer is suspected, the patient is then further evaluated to determine if the cancer has spread beyond the kidney using additional imaging and blood tests.